How to Learn Stock Market Trading?

 Understand Stock Quotes:

-• Understand prices move with supply, demand, and market conditions to spot entry/exit points.
+• Understand that prices move in response to supply, demand, and market conditions to identify entry/exit points.

 Set Stop-Losses:

-• Stop loss helps minimise losses in the volatile market.
+• Stop loss helps minimise losses in the volatile market and safeguards your capital.

 Start Small: